teobaldo33/bach-gpt/README.md

 bach-gpt is a simple implementation of a Transformer model to learn how to generate MIDI music. 🎵

 It uses the MidiTok library to tokenize and prepare the dataset, then trains on the Mistral model with PyTorch and Transformers.
-This project is a playful experiment in AI-generated music, inspired by the works of J.S.
-Bach! 🎼

 While it blatantly steals the code examples from the MidiTok GitHub (thanks, MidiTok team! 🙌), here it's implemented and it actually works! 😄